Stainless Steel Worktops: 7 Pros & Cons of the Industrial Material

-There’s a reason most professional kitchens have stainless steel worktops and that’s because of it’s extremely hygienic.
-This client of ours, whose kitchen is pictured above, wanted stainless steel worktops because she runs a cooking school out of her home and trusted it to be robust enough.
+There’s a reason most professional kitchens have stainless steel worktops and that’s because it’s extremely hygienic.
+In our Contemporary Eco Project, the client opted for stainless steel worktops for its robustness and sustainable nature.

 You only need to use soapy water or a mild cleaning solution and a cloth to clean a stainless steel surface.
 Make sure that there is no bleach in the mix as this will leave lasting damage.

 That’s right, you can leave your hot pots and pans directly on the surface with no damage.
 Score!

 As a metal, stainless steel is robust and can be endlessly recycled making it a sustainable choice.
 Interestingly, more than half of stainless steel metals in use today are made from previously recycled steel.

 Depending on your aesthetic, this could be a pro or con.
 Some people think scratches add character when it comes to stainless steel worktops.
 But if you’re a perfectionist stainless steel is probably not the right choice for you.